Uniqueness of critical points of the second Neumann eigenfunctions on triangles: Properties of monotone eigenfunctions

-It is clear that $\partial_{x_{1}} \tilde{u}$ can not vanish completely on ${T}$, otherwise, ${u}$ is a function of a single variable only, which contradicts that ${u}$ changes its sign and the domain is a triangle.
-Now we use a polar coordinate near ${p}$ such that the polar origin is ${p}$, polar axis is along $\mathbf{e}$-direction, and the triangle ${T}$ is contained in $\theta\in(0, \pi)$.
-From \cite{HW53} or \cite{HHHO99},
+It is clear that $\partial_{{x}_{1}} \tilde{u}$ cannot vanish identically in ${T}$, otherwise, ${u}$ would be a function of a single variable, which contradicts both the sign-changing property of ${u}$ and the fact that the domain is a triangle.
+We now use polar coordinates centered at ${p}$, with the polar axis along ${e}$; then ${T}$ is contained in $\theta \in (0, \pi)$.
+From \cite{HW53} or \cite{HHHO99}, it follows that